PYAG1/scheduling-agent/README.md

 ## Features

-- **AI-Powered Chat Endpoint**: Processes user prompts and generates responses using the `rancardAgentFlow`, leveraging document retrieval and external tools.
+- **AI-Powered Chat Endpoint**: Processes user prompts and generates responses using the `savannahAgentFlow`, leveraging document retrieval and external tools.
 - **Logging**: Employs Hono’s logger middleware to track requests and responses.
 - **Health Check Endpoint**: Offers a simple `GET /` endpoint to confirm the service is operational.